 and combination of inputs $(a,b)$.

-The single-input approach is referred to as \texttt{\inject-T0pp-NP}, the second approach as \texttt{\inject-T0pp-NP-Targ}.
+The single-input approach is referred to as \texttt{T0pp-NP}, and the second approach as \texttt{T0pp-NP-T}.
 We found those prompts to generate the most meaningful contexts across different targets and noun-phrases (see Appendix~\ref{sec:app:prompts} for more details).
 The prompts can then be used to generate outputs using any pretrained sequence-to-sequence model.

-We make use of T0pp~\citep{sanh2022multitask} which is based on a pretrained encoder-decoder~\citep{raffel2020exploring} and was fine-tuned using multiple diverse prompts generated using a large set of supervised datasets\footnote{For more information, see \url{https://huggingface.co/bigscience/T0pp}.
-We also did experiments using T5 directly but found the outputs to be inferior to T0pp.}.
-We set the output sequence length to 40 words and sort the generated outputs by length in descending order because we observe T0pp to degenerate into producing single words in some cases.
-Further, we filter those candidates where more than half of the generated words are repetitions.
-Finally, we remove all special tokens from the candidates (\texttt{<\textbackslash s>} and \texttt{<pad>}).
-In preliminary experiments, we found using two context sentences ($m=2$) to be most beneficial.
+We make use of T0pp\footnote{See \url{https://huggingface.co/bigscience/T0pp}.
+We also did experiments using T5 directly but found the outputs to be inferior to T0pp.}~\citep{sanh2022multitask}, which is based on a pretrained encoder-decoder~\citep{raffel2020exploring} and was fine-tuned using multiple diverse prompts generated using a large set of supervised datasets.
+We set the output sequence length to 40 words and sort the generated outputs by the length in descending order because we observe T0pp degenerate into producing single words in some cases.
+We filter those candidates where more than half of the generated words are repetitions.
+Finally, we remove all special tokens from the candidates.
+In preliminary experiments, we found using two context sentences ($m=2$) most beneficial.